General terms and conditions

 General terms and conditions for deliveries and services of iprotex GmbH & Co.
 KG, Kirchenlamitzer Str.
 115, 95213 Munchberg, Germany

-• 1 Area of application
+1 Area of application

 These general conditions for deliveries and services apply to all – also future – deliveries, services and offers of Iprotex GmbH & Co.
 KG, Kirchenlamitzer Str.
 115, 95213 Münchberg (subsequent referred to as supplier) unless they have not been modified or excluded explicitly and written.
 Deviating general conditions are not accepted.
 The “International Commercial Terms” (Incoterms) published by the International Chamber of Commerce shall apply.

-customer.
+Unless otherwise expressly agreed, the prices are ased on the price lists applicable to the individual customer.
 All prices are ex works of the supplier plus value added tax and packaging.
 In the absence of a special agreement, packaging shall be at the supplier’s option and at the supplier’s expense.
 The supplier is entitled to demand packaging material freight paid to the place of dispatch or plant.
 This applies in particular to containers and pallets which are only lent and remain the property of the supplier.

-• 3 Delivery, passing of risk, dispatch
+3 Delivery, passing of risk, dispatch

 (1) Unless otherwise agreed in writing, all deliveries shall be made exclusively ex works of the supplier.